-However, when the Denver & Rio Grande Railway was looking to build through, the company couldn’t come to an agreement with the town and chose another site a few miles to the south along the banks of the Animas River.
+However, when the Denver & Rio Grande Railway was looking to build through, the company couldn’t agree with the town and chose another site a few miles to the south along the banks of the Animas River.

 A woman named Caroline Romney published Durango’s first newspaper using a small used printing press.
 The first issue of the weekly Durango Herald was produced in a tent on December 29, 1880.
 Romney had worked as a correspondent for the Chicago Times and was a widow by the time she made her way to Durango.
 In January 1881, the newspaper moved to a building on 2nd Avenue and began issuing a 7-column daily newspaper.

-Romney became unpopular when she started reporting on the activities of several outlaws who formed the Stockton/Eskridge Gang who had been rustling cattle and jumping claims across the state line in New Mexico.
+Romney became unpopular when she started reporting on the activities of several outlaws who formed the Stockton/Eskridge Gang, who had been rustling cattle and jumping claims across the state line in New Mexico.
 The gang would then retreat into southwest Colorado, where they flaunted themselves as wealthy cattlemen and opened a butcher shop in Animas City.
 Port Stockton had even served as the Animas City marshal.
-After the gang murdered a man from Farmington, New Mexico, a number of Farmington cowboys rode up to Durango to get revenge for his murder in April 1881.
-This resulted in shots being fired between the two factions and eventually, the Stockton/Eskridge Gang was run out of town.
+After the gang murdered a man from Farmington, New Mexico, several Farmington cowboys rode up to Durango to get revenge for his murder in April 1881.
+This resulted in shots being fired between the two factions, and eventually, the Stockton/Eskridge Gang was run out of town.

-In 1887, the Strater Hotel was built by a young man named Henry Strater, who was also a pharmacist.
-With help from his family, the four-story brick hotel was built at a cost of $70,000 and opened the next year.
+In 1887, the Strater Hotel was built by a young man named Henry Strater, a pharmacist.
+With help from his family, the four-story brick hotel was built at the cost of $70,000 and opened the next year.
 Henry Strater didn’t run the property but leased it to H.L.
 Rice, and under his management, the hotel soon became known as “the place” of social gathering.
-Strater’s occupied a small a small part of the building.
+Strater’s occupied a small part of the building.
 Today, the Victorian Strater Hotel continues to serve guests and is a prominent downtown landmark, located just two blocks north of the Durango & Silverton Narrow Gauge Railroad.

-Also occurring in 1887, was the construction of an electric power plant which delivered electricity to homes and businesses.
+Also occurring in 1887 was the construction of an electric power plant that delivered electricity to homes and businesses.
 Durango was the earliest city in the county to have electrical power.
-By that time, the Durango Smelter processed one million pounds of silver, lead, gold, and copper and was one of the area’s largest employers with 300 men working.
+By that time, the Durango Smelter processed one million pounds of silver, lead, gold, and copper and was one of the area’s largest employers, with 300 men working.

 By the early 1890s, Durango was really promoting tourism.
 The Durango Board of Trade, a local booster organization, published a promotional brochure in 1892 touting all that Durango had to offer, suggesting that visitors could tour the smelter and coal mines, see the Indians both in Durango and out on their reservation, ride the Rio Grande Southern to a point close to the Mesa Verde Cliff Dwellings, and enjoy outdoor activities such as camping, hunting, and fishing.

 The railroads also promoted the area.
-Combined with the Rio Grande Southern Railroad, the Denver and Rio Grande promoted the “Around the Circle Tour”, which provided a four-day 1,000-mile loop through scenic southwestern Colorado for just $28.
+Combined with the Rio Grande Southern Railroad, the Denver & Rio Grande promoted the “Around the Circle Tour,” which provided a four-day 1,000-mile loop through scenic southwestern Colorado for just $28.